cyberbotics/webots-doc/guide/web-streaming.md

 `IP` address and port for the streaming server and the client page should match.
 The port should not be used by another application.

-The streaming functionalities use the `X3D` export parameters stored in the [project file](the-standard-file-hierarchy-of-a-project.md#the-project-files).
+The streaming functionality use the `X3D` export parameters stored in the [project file](the-standard-file-hierarchy-of-a-project.md#the-project-files).
 These parameters are set when [exporting a HTML5 model](web-scene.md#how-to-export-a-web-scene) or [recording an animation](web-animation.md#how-to-export-a-web-animation).